Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/integratorSettings.rst.txt

       :literal:`TimeType` that defines the fixed step-size to be used either by the :literal:`euler` or the :literal:`rungeKutta4` numerical integrator.

-.. class:: RungeKuttaVariableStepSizeSettings
+.. class:: RungeKuttaVariableStepSizeSettingsScalarTolerances

-   This class is used to define the settings for variable step-size integration.
+   This class is used to define the settings for the Runge-Kutta variable step-size integration methods, where the error tolerances are defined as a scalar (i.e., each state element has the same tolerance).
 The constructor for this derived class is:

    .. code-block:: cpp

-      RungeKuttaVariableStepSizeSettings< TimeType, StateType >( integratorType,
+      RungeKuttaVariableStepSizeSettingsScalarTolerances< TimeType >(
             simulationStartEpoch,
             initialTimeStep,
             coefficientSet,
             minimumStepSize,
             maximumStepSize,
-                            		                          relativeErrorTolerence,
-                            		                          absoluteErrorTolerence,
+            relativeErrorTolerance,
+            absoluteErrorTolerance,
             saveFrequency,
             assessPropagationTerminationConditionDuringIntegrationSubsteps,
             safetyFactorForNextStepSize,
             maximumFactorIncreaseForNextStepSize,
-                                                                  minimumFactorDecreaseForNextStepSize,
-                                                                  newStepSizeFunction )
+            minimumFactorDecreaseForNextStepSize )

    where:

     - :literal:`TimeType`

       Template argument used to set the precision of the time, in general :literal:`double` is used.
 For some application where a high precision is required this can be changed to e.g. :literal:`long double`.

-    - :literal:`StateType`

-      Template argument used to set the precision of the state, in general :literal:`Eigen::VectorXd` is used.
-For some application where a covariance propagation is also performed, this may be :literal:`Eigen::MatrixXd`.

-   - :literal:`integratorType`

-      :class:`AvailableIntegrators` which defines the fixed step-size integrator type to be used.
-The only option available is :literal:`rungeKuttaVariableStepSize`.

    - :literal:`simulationStartEpoch`